Help the pigs

 • Children must be supervised at all times.

-• We respectfully request that no meat products be brought onto sanctuary grounds.
+• We respectfully request that no animal products be brought onto sanctuary grounds.
 We are dedicated to respect for all life.

 • Several animals have free run of the sanctuary.
 Please do not approach any animals without first checking with staff.
 Our animals come from situations of abuse and neglect, healing may take time.